Welcome to our store

 What is good for neurotransmitters?

-The type of fat you consume influences cell structure, membrane permeability, and receptor function in the brain.
-It also affects which neurotransmitters are produced.
+The type of fat influences cell structure, cell membrane permeability, and receptor function in your brain.
+In addition, the fats consumed also determine which neurotransmitters are produced.

 Didn't find your answer?